kubaPod/Meh/README.md

     (* Failure["General", <|"Message" -> "$Failed"|>] *)
 ```

-`MFailureQ` will be more sophisticated but currently it fixes the problem that build in `FailureQ` does not recognize `$Canceled` as a failure.
+`MFailureQ` will be more sophisticated but currently it fixes the problem that built-in `FailureQ` does not recognize `$Canceled` as a failure.

 ```Mathematica
 MFailureQ /@ {"test", $Failed, $Aborted, $Canceled, Failure["any", "Message" -> "Generic message"]}